Skip to main content

 Income Proof – Asset Details – Yourself and Co-Borrower

-Income proof can be shown via Salary slip, Form 16, Income-Tax returns of the last 2 years, and computation of income of last 2 years certified by a Chartered Accountant.
-This needs to be provided for the
+Income proof can be shown via Salary slip, Form 16, Income-Tax returns of the last 2 years, and computation of income of the last 2 years certified by a Chartered Accountant.
+This needs to be provided for the loan approval.

 Program Cost Details